rapidsms/rapidsms/docs/tutorial/tutorial04.rst

     messaging URL you enter into the next field.
 What URL powers SMS/messaging calls to your app?
-    This is a URL that Tropo will make requests to when interacting with your app.
+    This is a URL that Tropo will make requests to when interacting with your RapidSMS app, as we mentioned before.
 You can use something like ``https://yourhost.example.com/tropo``.
-We'll talk more about this
+This needs to correspond to
-    when we get to configuration.
+    a URL configuration in your RapidSMS app.
+We'll talk more about this when we get to configuration.
 Phone Numbers:
     You'll need a ``Voice & Messaging`` phone number.
 Your app will receive text messages at this number, and will use this number as the source number when sending messages.
-Click ``Add a new phone number`` if needed.
+Click ``Add a new phone number`` to add a number.
 After adding this number, make a note of it.

     You can ignore the other phone numbers.